JohnKurlak/algorithmic-problem-solving/README.md

 After reading this book, the reader will gain:

 1. The algorithmic "head knowledge" necessary to solve a variety of interview problems.
-2. The intuition necessary to know when to use what algorithmic tools and techniques.
+2. The intuition to know when to use what algorithmic tools and techniques.

 See you in Chapter 1!